gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 The HDI Deployer supports the following types of granting-services:

-- `hdi`: an HDI container with access to the container's GRANT APIs
 - `sql`: a technical database user with GRANT privileges for the required object privileges, roles, system privileges, etc.
+- `hdi`: an HDI container with access to the container's GRANT APIs.
+An HDI container can only grant roles from the container, without admin option.
 - `procedure`: a technical database user with EXECUTE privileges on a stored procedure which has GRANT privileges for the required object privileges, roles, system privileges, etc.
 - `ignore`: grants were already given at the database-level and the HDI Deployer will ignore the content of the `.hdbgrants` file.